gvwilson/thirdbit/src/fiction/in-heck/index.md

 The Operator snorted.
 "She is that," he allowed.
 "But that doesn't mean she's wrong.
-There's been more traffic in and out of Heck since your little adventure than anyone can remember.
+There's been more traffic around Heck since your little adventure than anyone can remember.
 The bots getting busy,
 well,